Skip to content

 • Leica microscope — The type of microscope that we use is a Leica, a German brand with the best lenses.
 This binocular microscope is a MUST for precision setting.

-• GRS engraver pneumatic tools — GRS engraver pneumatic tools (many brands exist in the market) work with air pressure to engrave the watch.
+• GRS engraver pneumatic tools — GRS engraver pneumatic tools work with air pressure to engrave the watch.
 Setting marks in metal, making grains for pavé settings.

 A) Drilling Metal for Setting Stones on Watches